chamberlainlondon/chamberlainlondon.github.io/_posts/2024-03-01-build-student-website.md

   -
 ---

-It is easier than ever before to create a personal website thanks to services like [google sites](https://sites.google.com/new?tgif=d), [squarespace](https://www.squarespace.com/), and [wix](https://www.wix.com/).
-However, building a site using one of these platforms can often feel repetetive and uninspiring, as countless other users are following the same templates to generate their sites.
+It is easier than ever to create a student website using services like [google sites](https://sites.google.com/new?tgif=d), [squarespace](https://www.squarespace.com/), and [wix](https://www.wix.com/).
+However, building a site using one of these platforms can often feel repetetive and uninspiring, as countless other users are following the same templates to generate sites.

-Alternatively, if you're interested in creating a more unique student site you can tinker with and control more of, I'll teach you how to create a site like [this one](www.londonchamberlain.com) with little coding experience:
+If you're interested in creating a more unique student site you can tinker with and control more of, I'll teach you how to create a site like [this one](https://londonchamberlain.com/) with little coding experience:

 # Why Build a Student Website?

-Creating a personal website can be a game-changer for students, offering a dynamic platform to showcase achievements, skills, and passions.
-It's not just about impressing others; it's about crafting a unique online identity that sets you apart in a competitive world.
+Creating a personal website can be a game-changer for students.
+Your student site can be a dynamic platform to showcase achievements, skills, and passions.
+It's not just about impressing others; it's about crafting an online identity that sets you apart in a competitive world.

 Through your website, you can paint a vivid picture of who you are, what you've accomplished, and where you're headed, leaving a lasting impression on users.
-Plus, building and maintaining a website isn't just about the end product; it's a learning journey that hones valuable digital skills like web design, coding, and SEO—skills that are increasingly useful today.
-Your website isn't just a one-time project; it's a long-term investment in yourself.
+Plus, building and maintaining a website isn't just about the end product; it's a learning journey that hones valuable digital skills like web design, coding, and [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization)—skills that are increasingly useful today.
+Your website isn't just a one-time project--it's a long-term investment in yourself.

+Let's learn how to create one together!

 # How to Build a Student Site

-Now that we know why you should build a site of your own, how can we actually do it?
-Although there are many approaches a student can take to launch their own personal website, this guide is going to focus on developing an Academic Pages static site using Github to store and deploy the code, and Porkbun (optional) to attach a custom domain.
+Now that you know why you should build a site of your own, how can we actually do it?
+Although there are many approaches a user can take to launch their own student site, this guide is going to focus on developing an [AcademicPages](https://academicpages.github.io/) static site using Github to store and deploy the code, and [Porkbun](https://porkbun.com/) (optional) to attach your unique domain name.

 ## Using GitHub

 If you don't already have a GitHub account, no worries.
 It's easy to sign up.

 1. First, Navigate to [GitHub](https://github.com/).
-2. Click Sign up.
+2. Enter your email address and click "Sign up for GitHub."
 3. Follow the prompts to create your personal account.

 During sign up, you'll be asked to verify your email address.
 Without a verified email address, you won't be able to complete some basic GitHub tasks, such as creating a repository.